w4bremer/template-cpp14/goldenmaster/Lifecycle for olink client-server implementation.md

 generated olink feature contains Interface dependent adapters:
  - Remote"YourInterface" for client side which is a Sink object
- - "YourInterface"ServiceAdpapter for server side which is a Source object
+ - "YourInterface"Service for server side which is a Source object

 To have a better overview of classes responsibilities and protocol implementation we provide a sequence diagram for lifecycle messages.